RM 893 Find Cheap Flights from Jeddah to Malaysia

 The average price of all round-trip flights from Jeddah to Malaysia clicked on KAYAK for each day over the last 12 months.

-When flying from Jeddah to Malaysia, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
+When flying from Jeddah to Malaysia, you should consider leaving on a Saturday and avoid Fridays if you are looking for the best rates.
 For your return to Jeddah, you’ll find the best rates on Tuesdays and the most expensive ones on Wednesdays.

 How far in advance should I book a flight from Jeddah to Malaysia?